phonedotcom/API-SDK-ruby/docs/MenusApi.md

 # **replace_account_menu**
 > MenuFull replace_account_menu(account_id, menu_id, opts)

-Replace an individual menu
+Replace an individual menu.

+Replace an individual menu.
 See Account Menus for more info on the properties.

 ### Example
 ```ruby